App version: 0.1.0

 401(k) Match Educational Assistance

 Employers can offer educational benefits via 401(k) matching programs.
-The employer in this scenario can make contributions to an employee’s 401(k) matching the employee’s student loan repayment expenses per pay period.Abbott Laboratories, for example, launched a program in 2018 allowing employees who contribute 2% of their pay toward their student loans to receive 5% of their pay in their 401(k).
+The employer in this scenario can make contributions to an employee’s 401(k) matching the employee’s student loan repayment expenses per pay period.Abbott Laboratories, for example, launched a program in 2018 allowing employees who contribute 2% of their pay toward their student loans to receive the equivalent of the company’s traditional 5% match deposited into their 401(k) plans.

 Benefit Swap Educational Assistance